A latte at Stagger Lee's cafe in Fitzroy, Melbourne

 Axil Coffee Roasters in Hawthorn, Melbourne

 While doing some research to prepare this article, I read several times that Melbourne was the city in the world with the most cafes per capita.
-I haven't found any really reliable sources (some also mention London, Portland or Shanghai), but I have a striking example in the neighbourhood where I live, Balaclava.
-There are no less than fifteen cafes within a five-minute walk of my house!
+I haven't found any really reliable sources (some also mention London, Portland or Shanghai), but I have a striking example in the neighbourhood where I used to live, Balaclava.
+There were no less than fifteen cafes within a five-minute walk of my house!

 There’s one drawback though.
 Surprising as it may seem, it can be very complicated to find a cafe open after 3pm in Melbourne!
 As most of them are independent, they have generally small teams of just a few employees.
 And as they open early in the morning (often around 7am), they also have to close early to avoid long days for staff members...
 Good to know if you like to drink your cuppa late in the afternoon!